godbout/kindaVim.docs/README.md

 * [Sparkle](https://sparkle-project.org) for the Sofware Updater. this is good shit
 * [Clipy](https://github.com/Clipy) for [Sauce](https://github.com/Clipy/Sauce), a magnificent Swift package to handle Keyboard Layouts headaches shits

+# CAN YOU TONE DOWN THE LANGUAGE PLEASE?

+no.